joaompsantos/sXp-to-json/README.md

 - [x] Round values with n decimal places

-- [ ] Search for frequency ou parameter
+- [x] Search for frequency ou parameter

 ## Changes
-- New var in constructor permits lib to work with vector data from readed file
+- Can now choose between read file or accept already readed file as array data, \n separeted
+- 8/6/18 - Some Improvements on Code